tami-di/systematic-review-tool/README.md

 * Install flask and flask_mysqldb libraries 2.
 * Upload the DB found in the DB.sql file to a server.
 * Change db_config.py file with your DB information.
-* In the terminal run the following command: flask --app app/app run
+* In the terminal run the following command: python -m flask --app app/app run
 * From your browser enter to localhost:5000

 ## Warnings for use: